-Connecting the SYNC/MODE pin to a voltage in the range of OV to 1V enables Burst Mode operation.
+Connecting the SYNC/MODE pin to a voltage between OV to 1V enables Burst Mode operation.
 In Burst Mode operation, the internal power MOSFETs operate intermittently at light loads.
 This increases efficiency by minimizing switching losses.
-During Burst Mode operation, the minimum peak inductor current is externally set by the voltage on the SYNC/MODE pin and the voltage on the I{TH} pin is monitored by the burst comparator to determine when sleep mode is enabled and disabled.
-When the average inductor current is greater than the load current, the voltage on the I{TH} pin drops.
-As the I{TH} voltage falls below 150mV, the burst comparator trips and enables sleep mode.
-During sleep mode, the top power MOSFET is held off and the I{TH} pin is disconnected from the output of the error amplifier.
-The majority of the internal circuitry is also turned off to reduce the quiescent current to 64μA while the load current is solely supplied by the output capacitor.
-When the output voltage drops, the I{TH} pin is reconnected to the output of the error amplifier and the top power MOSFET along with all the internal circuitry is switched back on.
+During Burst Mode operation, the minimum peak inductor current is externally set by the voltage on the SYNC/MODE pin and the voltage on the ITH pin is monitored by the burst comparator to determine when sleep mode is enabled and disabled.
+When the average inductor current is greater than the load current, the voltage on the ITH pin drops.
+As the ITH voltage falls below 150mV, the burst comparator trips and enables sleep mode.
+During sleep mode, the top MOSFET is held off and the ITH pin is disconnected from the output of the error amplifier.
+The majority of the internal circuitry is also turned off to reduce the guiescent current to 62μA while the load current is solely supplied by the output capacitor.
+When the output voltage drops, the ITH pin is reconnected to the output of the error amplifier and the top power MOSFET along with all the internal circuitry is switched back on.
 This process repeats at a rate that is dependent on the load demand.

-Pulse-skipping operation is implemented by connecting the SYNC/MODE pin to ground.
+Pulse skipping operation can be implemented by connecting the SYNC/MODE pin to ground.
 This forces the burst clamp level to be at OV.
-As the load current decreases, the peak inductor current will be determined by the voltage on the I{TH} pin until the I{TH} voltage drops below 400mV.
+As the load current decreases, the peak inductor current will be determined by the voltage on the $I{TH}$ pin until the $I{TH}$ voltage drops below 200mV.
 At this point, the peak inductor current is determined by the minimum on-time of the current comparator.
 If the load demand is less than the average of the minimum on-time inductor current, switching cycles will be skipped to keep the output voltage in regulation.